EU defends airline data-sharing after court ruling

 Fans of PNR, such as the centre-right EPP group in the European Parliament, backed King’s upbeat analysis of the court decision.

-Axel Voss, a German EPP deputy, noted the court had agreed on PNR “in principle” despite its quibbles.
+Axel Voss, a German EPP deputy, noted that the court had agreed on PNR “in principle,” despite its quibbles.

-“The agreement itself has been confirmed even if some have tried to interpret the ECJ’s [EU court’s] decision differently,” he said, adding “the protection of the data of all citizens is less important than the protection of the individual”.
+“The agreement itself has been confirmed even if some have tried to interpret the ECJ’s [EU court’s] decision differently,” he said, adding that “the protection of the data of all citizens is less important than the protection of the individual”.

 Call for suspension

-But for Jan Philipp Albrecht, a German green MEP, the court ruling had more damaging implications.
+But for Jan Philipp Albrecht, a German green MEP, the ruling had more damaging implications.

-“Everybody should know that therefore every other PNR agreement with the EU, the EU PNR and national PNRs are illegal, too”, he said on Wednesday.
+“Everybody should know that therefore every other PNR agreement with the EU, the EU PNR and national PNRs are illegal too”, he said on Wednesday.

+Sophie in ‘t Veld, a Dutch Liberal deputy, said: “Today's ruling may have far-reaching consequences.
+The EU PNR directive and similar arrangements with the United States on PNR … could face challenges”.

 The European Digital Rights group, a pro-privacy NGO, agreed.